dmix/duster.js/README.md

 Duster.js - Node script to watch & precompile directory of dustjs templates
 ==============

+Based on the original script by Dan McGrady http://dmix.ca

 A simple Node script <a href="#">Duster.js</a> to watch a directory of .dust templates and compile them into .js files which can be included into an HTML file.

 Why?
 The dust.js documentation does not mentioned a clear way to work with dust templates in a purely client-side approach, instead focusing on server-side node.js applications.